Virginia Tech vs. LSU Predictions & Picks - Women's NCAA Tournament Final Four

 Virginia Tech Performance Insights

-- The Hokies' +535 scoring differential (outscoring opponents by 15.3 points per game) is a result of scoring 72.4 points per game (52nd in college basketball) while giving up 57.1 per outing (26th in college basketball).
+- The Hokies outscore opponents by 15.3 points per game (scoring 72.4 points per game to rank 52nd in college basketball while giving up 57.1 per contest to rank 26th in college basketball) and have a +535 scoring differential overall.

-- Virginia Tech's offense has been less productive in ACC games this season, tallying 68.9 points per contest, compared to its overall average of 72.4 PPG.
+- On offense, Virginia Tech is scoring 68.9 points per game this season in conference tilts.
+To compare, its overall average (72.4 points per game) is 3.5 PPG higher.

-- Offensively, the Hokies have fared better when playing at home this year, averaging 75.5 points per game, compared to 67.1 per game when playing on the road.
+- The Hokies are posting 75.5 points per game this year when playing at home, which is 8.4 more points than they're averaging on the road (67.1).

-- Defensively, Virginia Tech has been better in home games this year, allowing 53.2 points per game, compared to 61.9 on the road.
+- Virginia Tech surrenders 53.2 points per game in home games this year, compared to 61.9 in away games.

-- In their last 10 games, the Hokies have been putting up 68.9 points per contest, an average that's a little lower than the 72.4 they've scored over the course of the 2022-23 season.
+- The Hokies have been racking up 68.9 points per contest in their last 10 appearances, an average that's a little lower than the 72.4 they've scored over the course of the 2022-23 campaign.

 LSU Performance Insights

-- The Lady Tigers have a +853 scoring differential, topping opponents by 25.1 points per game.
-They're putting up 81.8 points per game, fifth in college basketball, and are allowing 56.7 per outing to rank 23rd in college basketball.
+- The Lady Tigers' +853 scoring differential (outscoring opponents by 25.1 points per game) is a result of putting up 81.8 points per game (fifth in college basketball) while allowing 56.7 per contest (23rd in college basketball).

 © 2023 Data Skrive.
 All rights reserved.